turingschool/curriculum/source/projects/eventmanager.markdown

 * Does the code clearly express what it is trying to accomplish?

 This code is fairly clear in it's understanding.
-It is simple expressing it's intent near so many other things.
+It is simply expressing it's intent near so many other things.
 It is also expressing itself differently from how zip codes are handled.
 The dissimilarity breeds confusion when returning to the code.

-We want to extract our legislator names into a new method named `legislators_for_zipcode` which accepts a single the zip code as a parameter and returns a comma-separated string of legislator names.
+We want to extract our legislator names into a new method named `legislators_for_zipcode` which accepts a single zip code as a parameter and returns a comma-separated string of legislator names.

 ```ruby